JuodaanViinaa/Laboratorio/README.md

 ]
 ```

-This function counts the amount of responses of interest occurred between the start and the end of each trial in a session.
+This function counts the amount of responses of interest that occurred between the start and the end of each trial in a session.
 It writes a list with all the responses per trial in the individual .xlsx file, and a measure of central tendency (either mean or median) in the summary file.

 The arguments `"trial_start"`, `"trial_end"`, and `"response"` are the marks for the start of the trial, end of the trial, and response of interest, respectively.